 6 – Choose ‘Import‘ and you will now see a list of the apple loops you just added via iTunes.

-7 – Have fun, make some sick tunes.
-Give this page a Like!
+7 – That’s how to import Apple Loops.
+Have fun, make some sick tunes and please share this page on social media.